JasperFx/jasper/documentation/documentation/messaging/transports/rabbitmq.md

 ## Quick Start

-If you're starting a fresh project, you can quickly spin up a new Jasper project using Azure Service Bus with a `dotnet new` template.
+If you're starting a fresh project, you can quickly spin up a new Jasper project using Rabbit MQ with a `dotnet new` template.

 First install the `JasperTemplates` nuget like so: